 “Look, let’s do ‘em both,” the first man said, undoing his holdall and pulling out a portable power drill.
 He pointed at Wilkinson.
 “You stay right where you are.
 You move and you’re fucking dead!”

-He pressed a switch on the drill and it began to screech as the bit spun round at a thousand revs a minute.
+He pressed a switch on the drill and it began to screech as the bit spun around at a thousand revs a minute.

 Horrified, Wilkinson watched helplessly as one of the men held the woman’s head from behind, whilst the second man held the whirring drill bit between her eyes.
 He could see the woman shaking with fright.
 Then, as blood and shreds of skin started to rain over children’s books on the nearby shelf, she began to scream at a pitch close to that of the whining, spinning drill, so that there was an odd, deafening discord.